 - There is a limit of 500 for the total number of apps times the number of groups.

-Set app policies
+Set app or extension policies (main steps)

 Can apply for signed-in users on any device or enrolled browsers on Windows, Mac, or Linux.
 For details, see Understand when settings apply.